-You have the right not to be fingerprinted, photographed, recorded on audio or video, or viewed through a one-way glass unless you or your legal representative agree in writing.
+You have the right not to be fingerprinted, photographed, recorded on audio or video, or viewed through a oneway glass unless you or your legal representative agree in writing.

-- If someone wants to photograph, videotape, or record you for educational, informational, social or treatment purposes, that person must obtain your permission.
-If you object, it will not be done. - When they are no longer needed, or upon discharge, any fingerprints, photographs, audiotapes, or videotapes in your record must either be destroyed or given to you.
+- If someone wants to photograph, or record (via video or audio) you for educational, informational, social or treatment purposes, that person must obtain your permission.
+If you object, it will not be done. - When they are no longer needed, or upon discharge, any fingerprints, photographs, audio, or video recordings in your record must either be destroyed or given to you. - Video surveillance may be conducted in a psychiatric hospital for purposes of safety, security, and quality improvement.
+Video surveillance may only be conducted in common areas such as hallways, nursing station areas, and social activity areas within the psychiatric unit.
+Video surveillance recordings taken in common areas shall not be used for treatment or therapeutic purposes.
+You be notified if surveillance is being used.